yashkemkar/devnotes/Notes/javascript.md

 The console would return 4 as value1 has been assigned to oldArray[0].

 ### Template literal string
-Originally if we wan'ted to string together a bunch of text and numbers into one string, we'd use string concatenation and a bunch of other functions to put it together.
+Originally if we wanted to string together a bunch of text and numbers into one string, we'd use string concatenation and a bunch of other functions to put it together.
 However, with the ` back tick syntax we can do a few different things, one of which is that we can have the string over multiple lines (like a function), where the normal syntax doesn't work that way.

 Secondly, we can enter variables and values directly into the string by using the ${} syntax to convert the variables to string format.
 See the example below:
 ```